 Through this migration, Adapty got rid of vendor lock-ins for key services.
 With Adapty switching to self-hosted Kubernetes, its infrastructure has become independent of the IaaS provider: the cluster can easily be migrated to another cloud (including dedicated or bare metal servers).
 There are other advantages as well:

 The werf CI/CD tool has also contributed to the autoscaling process optimization.
 Adapty uses the HPA (Horizontal Pod Autoscaler) to control the number of Pods.
 This resulted in an unforeseen problem.
-Suppose that the number of replicas specified in the Deployment config is limited to 25 Pods, and the application is experiencing a traffic spike.
+Suppose that the number of replicas specified in the Deployment configuration is limited to 25 Pods and the application experiences a traffic spike.
 In that case, HPA increases the number of Pods to, say, 100.
 If you roll an update at that point, the number of Pods will be reset to 25, leading to service delays.
 We got around this problem by adding the

 replicas-on-creation annotation when deploying the application using werf and zeroing the

 replicas: N parameter in the Deployment.

 Deckhouse provides similar automation for disks: it can provision them automatically.
 Suppose you need to deploy a database that requires persistent storage.
 You can provision it via the Deckhouse storage classes.
 To do so, you need just to specify the desired disk size and type in the YAML manifest.
 Speaking of disks, another handy Deckhouse feature is the ability to expand the PVC (PersistentVolumeClaim) in a cluster or YAML with subsequent redeployment.